 What you need to do:

-Be sure to list “CPAP” on your registration form or give our office a call, so we know to pack a battery for you.
+– List “CPAP” on your registration form or give our office a call at least 2 weeks prior to your trip, so we know to pack a battery for you.

-Bring the appropriate DC adapter with alligator clips to connect our battery with your CPAP machine.
+– Bring a suitable DC adapter with alligator clips to connect our battery with your CPAP machine.
 The power adapter cords are specific to your CPAP make and model.
-Please check with your local provider or research online to determine which cords you will need.
+Please check with your local provider, the CPAP Shop, or research online to determine which cords you will need.

-If your CPAP has a humidifier, you will need to disable/remove the humidifier for your river trip.
+– If your CPAP has a humidifier, you will need to disable/remove the humidifier for your river trip.
+Please test your machine at home to make sure it does work without the humidifier.
 Our batteries do NOT have the power capacity to run humidifiers while in the canyon.

-Speak with your doctor to discuss a back up plan should your CPAP machine fail or power supply run out.
+– Speak with your doctor to discuss a backup plan should your CPAP machine fail or the power supply run out.
 You will not be able to leave the trip early should your device stop working.

 It is ok if your CPAP puts you over the 25-pound weight limit.
 However, please note that if you are on one of our trips with a charter flight, the airlines may charge a small excess baggage fee.